-The last 50 years in the United States, clinicians have seen a rise in diseases including hypertension (HTN), diabetes, obesity, and coronary artery disease (CAD).
+In the last 50 years in the United States, clinicians have seen a rise in diseases, including hypertension, diabetes, obesity, and coronary artery disease.
 An estimated 2000 people die of heart disease every day in the United States.
-Chronic diseases related to diet and obesity have become major causes of death in the United States across all ethnicities.
-Obesity has been linked to the major etiological factor in diabetes, HTN, cancer, and CAD.
+Around 30% of US adults are hypertensive.
+The risk factors of hypertension are fortunately can be controlled to an extend by utilization of the DASH diet.
+Chronic diseases related to diet and obesity have become significant causes of death in the United States across all ethnicities.
+Obesity has been linked to the significant etiological factor in diabetes, hypertension, cancer, and coronary artery disease.

-A typical modern North American diet is high in saturated fats, omega 6 fatty acids, high glycemic load carbohydrates, and many artificial additives.
-This unhealthy diet combined with little training in nutrition among the medical professionals is being considered a major setback in tackling these diseases.
+A typical modern North American diet is high in saturated fats, omega-6 fatty acids, high glycemic load carbohydrates, and many artificial additives.
+This unhealthy diet, combined with little training in nutrition among medical professionals, is being considered a significant setback in tackling these diseases.
 Fortunately, there has been tremendous research done in the last few decades examining the effects of dietary patterns on chronic diseases.
 This information is easily available to physicians online.

 Dietary Approaches to Stop Hypertension (DASH) diet originated in the 1990s.
 In 1992, the National Institute of Health (NIH) started funding for several research projects to see if specific dietary interventions were useful in treating hypertension.
-Subjects included in the study were advised to follow just the dietary interventions and not include any other lifestyle modifications, in order to avoid any confounding factors.
-They found that just the dietary intervention alone was able to decrease systolic Blood Pressure by about 6 to 11 mm Hg.
+Subjects included in the study were advised to follow just the dietary interventions and not include any other lifestyle modifications to avoid any confounding factors.
+They found that only the dietary intervention alone was able to decrease systolic Blood Pressure by about 6 to 11 mm Hg.
 This effect was seen both in hypertensive as well as normotensive people.
-Based on these results, in some instances DASH has been advocated as the first line pharmacologic therapy along with lifestyle modification.
+Based on these results, in some instances, DASH has been advocated as the first-line pharmacologic therapy along with lifestyle modification.

 What does this diet include?
-Simply, DASH promotes consumption of vegetables and fruits, lean meat and dairy products and the inclusion of micronutrients in the diet.
+DASH promotes the consumption of vegetables and fruits, lean meat and dairy products, and the inclusion of micronutrients in the menu.
 It also advocates the reduction of sodium in the diet to about 1500 mg/day.
 DASH emphasizes on consumption of minimally processed and fresh food.
 DASH diet has many similarities to some of the other dietary patterns which are promoted for cardiovascular health.
-DASH diet is basically a culmination of the ancient and modern world.
-It has been derived by scientists based on certain ancient dietary principles and has been tailored to target some of the leading killers of the modern society.
+DASH diet is a culmination of the ancient and modern world.
+It has been derived by scientists based on certain ancient dietary principles and has been tailored to target some of the leading killers of modern society.

-A typical serving guide for a patient following DASH diet is as follows:
+A typical serving guide for a patient following the DASH diet is as follows:

 Following is a closer look at these recommendations.